Criminal Defense Lawyers

-Common defenses to the crime of involuntary manslaughter include: insufficient evidence to prove gross negligence, mistake of fact, coerced confessions, police officer misconduct in investigations, alibi, and more.
+Common defenses to the crime of involuntary manslaughter include: insufficient evidence to prove gross negligence, mistake of fact, coerced confessions, police officer misconduct in investigations, alibi, statute of limitations, and more.

 If you have been charged with the crime of involuntary manslaughter, or PC 192(b), contact our criminal defense lawyers today for a free consultation .
 Call today!

 Code: PC 192(b) (CalCrim No. 580-582)